On this page

 Among adults it is invariably found that lower-skilled people face multiple problems.
 Problems of social exclusion on the basis of education do already appear among young people, even during their school career.
 To specify this exclusion on the basis of the educational career, it is important to reflect briefly upon a number of educational issues.

-According to the EU framework an early school leaver (ELET) is defined as an 18-24 year old who has a maximum qualification of lower secondary education and who no longer is in education or training.
-The EU2020 strategy of the European Union wants to decrease the proportion of early school leavers by 2020 below 10%.
-Flanders has already achieved this goal: in 2016 the percentage of early school leavers was 6.8%.
+According to the EU framework an early school leaver (ELET) is defined as an 18- to 24-year-old who has a maximum qualification of lower secondary education and who no longer is in education or training.
+The EU2020 strategy of the European Union wants to decrease the proportion of early school leavers below 10% by 2020.
+Flanders had already achieved this goal at the start of the strategy.
+The target of the Flemish Pact 2020 is thus to halve the group of early school leavers in 2008 (8.6%) by 2020 (4.25%) (Vlaamse Overheid, 2020).
+The latest data show that the amount of early school leavers in 2018 was still 7.3%.
 The Department of Education and Training of the Flemish Government, however, uses a more stringent definition in which young people who have completed compulsory education but left secondary education without adequate qualifications are considered as early school leavers.
-Target in the Flemish Pact 2020 is to halve the proportion of this group of early school leavers in 2020 compared to the baseline in 2008.
-In 2008 the percentage of early school leavers as defined by the Flemish Department of Education and Training was 14%, in 2014-2015 that percentage was dropped to 11% (VRIND, 2017).
+In 2008 the percentage of early school leavers as defined by the Flemish Department of Education and Training was 14%, in 2017-2018 that percentage was dropped to 11.9% (Vlaamse Overheid, 2020).

 In sum, Flanders is doing generally well in terms of these indicators and achieves also good average scores in international performance studies (e.g. PISA, TIMSS).
 However, Flanders faces also huge social inequalities in education.
 In Flanders educational mobility is relatively low.
 The children of parents with a low level of education often end up in the vocational track of secondary education and do not pursue higher education.
 While among young people with a lower educated mother 42% starts in higher education, no less than 83% of the young people with a higher educated mother initiate higher studies (VRIND, 2017).